Achievable logoAchievable logo

 If a firm sold this security to a customer at a marked-up price of $42, the markup would be $1.50.
 The ask is the basis for the markup; the bid would be the basis if the firm bought the security from the customer.
 A $1.50 markup compared to an overall sale price of $42 is roughly a 3.6% fee.

-Although “rule” is in the name, it’s a guide for financial firms.
-A charge above 5% to complete a trade for a customer may not be breaking the rule.
-FINRA requires financial firms to consider several items when considering what fee* to charge:
+Although “rule” is in the name, it functions as a guideline.
+A charge above 5% may not automatically violate the policy.
+FINRA expects firms to consider several factors when deciding what fee* to charge:

 *A fee could be a commission, markdown, or markup, depending on the trade.